 I: Look Before You Leap

 What is interesting, however, is that in the claims process, carriers have taken the path of plugging capability gaps with single-point solutions or one-way “integrations” rather than considering the greater digital opportunity.
-For example, automating decisioning and communications for every step in the claims process based on rules.
-Why perform an integration to pass information, without also building a complementary automated workflow to take action based on the result of the information returned from the integration?
+For example, automating decisions and communications for every step in the claims process based on rules.
+Why perform an integration to pass information without also building a complementary automated workflow to take action based on the result of the information returned from the integration?

-The good news is a new class of claims management has emerged – one that is powered by cloud-native, API-enabled tools that are solving some of the biggest claims challenges today.
+The good news is a new class of claims management has emerged – one that is powered by cloud-based, API-enabled tools that are solving some of the biggest claims challenges today.
 The result: an intelligently automated, end-to-end claims experience that simplifies the process and delights customers and adjusters alike.

 II: The New Class of Claims Management

 Many companies have cobbled together digital solutions based on older, legacy systems, with processes that don’t align with what today’s users want or expect.
 Others have attempted something closer to a “Field of Dreams” approach, believing that if they build something – anything – that’s digital savvy, consumers will use it.
 (Spoiler alert: they won’t!).
 And, for some, “the best claim is a no touch claim.”
 The insured has a loss, files a claim and a payment is issued – without human contact.

 Fortunately, a new class of claims is providing a better, agile claims process that is automated, touchless, and everything in between.
 Powered by Snapsheet Claims software, technology-forward claims organizations can create the experience they want by getting: